khangnguyen0810/Retrieve-Student-Score/README.md

 This code mimics human's behaviour to go to the website to check's student score and extract data from their HTML elements.

 ## Status
-Not usable since Ministry of Education has updated the website
+Not usable since Ministry of Education has updated the website and the HTML elements has been changed.